 Dental implants are a common form of tooth restoration.
 They improve biting and chewing ability, speech, and overall oral health.
 The dental implant procedure is outpatient surgery that attaches an artificial tooth to the jawbone.
 The implant connects to the bone via titanium posts which connect to an abutment and then a crown.
 These metal posts fuse to the bone to form a lasting bond.
 The crown itself is either fixed or removable.
-Understanding this procedure helps patients decide if dental implants are the right choice for tooth restoration.
+Understanding this procedure as well as the dental implant recovery process helps patients decide if dental implants are the right choice for tooth restoration.

 What is a dental implant?